bwarren2/vuedemo/PITCHME.md

 ## Let's do some things!

-Step 2: start a basic vue project
+Step 2: Start a basic vue project

+We'll use the webpack-simple template for basic webpack config with vue-loader.
+(This gives us single-file components.)

----?image=img/init.png&size=auto 70%
+---?image=img/init.png&size=auto 85%

+---

+## Now the dangerous part: live code.